pingidentity/terraform-provider-pingone/docs/resources/application_flow_policy_assignment.md

 - `application_id` (String) The ID of the application to create the flow policy assignment for.
 - `environment_id` (String) The ID of the environment to create the application flow policy assignment in.
 - `flow_policy_id` (String) The ID of the DaVinci flow policy to associate.
+- `priority` (Number) The order in which the policy referenced by this assignment is evaluated during an authentication flow relative to other policies.
+An assignment with a lower priority will be evaluated first.

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `priority` (String) The order in which the policy referenced by this assignment is evaluated during an authentication flow relative to other policies.
-An assignment with a lower priority will be evaluated first.

 ## Import